dumlutimuralp/k8s-with-nsx-t-2.5.x/README.md

 _**This disclaimer informs readers that the views, thoughts, and opinions expressed in this series of posts belong solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual.**_

-The goal of this series of posts is to outline and explain the steps to integrate VMware NSX-T 2.5.0 (through NSX-T Policy API) with Kubernetes control plane.
+The goal of this series of posts is to outline and explain the steps to integrate VMware NSX-T 2.5.0, using its declrarative called **Policy API** , with Kubernetes control plane.

 Software components used are shown below.